MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 # Sign up to try Dynamics 365 Guides (Preview) for free

 We're thrilled to introduce Microsoft Dynamics 365 Guides (Preview)!
-[Get an overview of Guides capabilities](index.md)
+[Learn about Dynamics 365 Guides (Preview) capabilities](index.md)

 To try out Dynamics 365 Guides (Preview), you need to: